charl-potgieter/AustralianSchoolMaths/content/docs/NSW/Year 12 Ext 1/Topics/By year cumulative/Calculus.md

 When using the above equation, simply swap the x and the y variables of the original function to obtain the inverse function, but keep x as the subject and then calculate $\frac{dx}{dy}$.
 Sometimes question states to leave the answer in terms of y, as reworking back to x may be difficult.
 (The inverse trig derivatives need to be reworked back to x though.)
 If the derivative is in terms of y and asked to find the gradient at a certain x value, first calculate the y-value at this point and then substitute this into the derivative equation which is in terms of y.

 #### Derivatives of inverse trigonometric functions
-Be able to prove the derivatives of the inverse trigonometric functions (see formulas on Calculus formula page)
+Be able to prove the derivatives of the inverse trigonometric functions (See derivatives vs integrals summary beloe)

 Note that the derivative and integrals of the inverse trigonometric functions can be presented in three forms:
 Derivative of